07 November 2024

 There's no way to spin this week's actual election result as genuinely beneficial for anybody (except the oligarchical parasite class, who will doubtless get even more tax cuts to help add to their already-obscene mountains of wealth).
 But the left, too, has its errors and absurdities that weigh it down, and if the defeat creates an incentive to confront and expunge these, then we will indeed get some benefit from it in the long term.

 In Wednesday's post I mentioned immigration.
 The Democrats are widely perceived as coddling illegal immigration and being willing to allow illegal aliens to stay permanently in the US.
 Trump promised a crackdown, even extending to a mass deportation, and also to reduce legal immigration, which most people also feel is out of control.
 In hindsight, this seems quite sufficient to explain why Trump and the Republicans won, even against the headwind of their unpopular forced-birthist stance.
-However, immigration has so many ramifications that it really deserves its own post, probably next week.
+However, immigration has so many ramifications that it really deserves its own post, probably next week (updateit's here).
 There are other issues that the left also needs to attend to, most of which I've already mentioned on the blog from time to time.

 Take, for example, inflation.
 It's true that inflation has cooled off, but prices have not gone back down to what people consider normal.
 I still don't buy a lot of grocery items I used to, because they are simply too expensive now.
 Housing prices are insane.
 Harris did offer policies to address inflation -- such as a law against retail price-gouging, and various incentives for more housing construction -- but in hindsight she should have emphasized and publicized these more, and made them tougher.